 About Lung Disease

-There are two different kinds of lung disease, obstructive and restrictive, each of which cause difficulty breathing.
-Obstructive lung disease involves an obstruction in your airways due to inflammation or swelling, which impacts your ability to exhale properly.
+Lung diseases can be categorized as obstructive and restrictive, each of which causes difficulty breathing.
+Obstructive lung disease involves an obstruction in your airways, which impacts your ability to exhale properly.
 COPD and asthma are both obstructive lung diseases.
 Restrictive lung disease involves a reduced lung capacity, which results in your lungs being unable to fill completely during inhalation.
 This can be due to stiffness or scarring of the lung tissue, loss of functional lung tissue, an enlarged abdomen or neurological factors.
-Lung cancer, pneumonia and pulmonary fibrosis are types of restrictive lung disease.
+Lung cancer, pneumonia and pulmonary fibrosis are types of restrictive lung disease.[1]

 How to Find the Right Lung Disease Information

 Discovering that you or someone you love has lung disease can be frightening, so it is important to make sure that you have the correct lung disease information so you can prepare properly.
 According to the American Lung Association (lung.org) nearly 37 million Americans live with a chronic lung disease like asthma and COPD, which includes emphysema and chronic bronchitis.
-About 15 million American adults have been diagnosed with COPD, an obstructive lung disease that over time makes it harder to breathe.
-However, this number may be much higher because more than 18 million adults have evidence of impaired lung function, and may have undiagnosed COPD.[1]
-While those are large numbers, it also means that tens of millions of people have learned how to use lung disease support services to live as normally as possible with their disease.
+About 18 million American adults have been diagnosed with COPD, an obstructive lung disease that over time makes it harder to breathe.2 While those are large numbers, it also means that millions of people have learned how to use lung disease support services to live as normally as possible with their disease.

 Finding the right lung disease information can help you learn how to adjust to living as normally as possible with your disease.
 Look for resources from reputable medical organizations with information written by experts.
 With the right lung disease resources, you can get the latest, most accurate information about your disease and learn some ways to stay as healthy as possible.